Post-Quantum Cryptography: How Governments Worldwide Are Shaping the Transition Ahead

 The groundwork was laid in 2022, when the Office of Management and Budget issued OMB Memorandum M-23-02, directing federal agencies to inventory their cryptographic systems and prepare for migration away from quantum-vulnerable algorithms.
 This made cryptographic visibility a formal federal requirement rather than a best practice.

-In 2024, that planning phase accelerated.
+In 2024, the planning phase accelerated.
 The White House published its Report on Post-Quantum Cryptography under National Security Memorandum-10, confirming that inventory, cost modeling, and migration planning were active workstreams across agencies.
-In parallel, the National Institute of Standards and Technology finalized its first post-quantum cryptography standards (FIPS 203, 204, and 205), largely settling algorithm selection and shifting focus toward execution.
+In parallel, the National Institute of Standards and Technology finalized its first post-quantum cryptography standards — FIPS 203, 204, and 205 — largely settling algorithm selection and shifting the conversation toward execution.

 The most decisive shift came in June 2025, when the White House directed the Department of Homeland Security to identify technology product categories where post-quantum cryptography was commercially mature.
 This marked the move from policy into procurement.
 That directive culminated in January 2026, when the Cybersecurity and Infrastructure Security Agency issued federal buying guidance identifying product categories expected to support post-quantum cryptography, signaling to vendors that PQC readiness is increasingly treated as non-optional in the federal market.